A bumblebee rests on a bright pink cosmos flowerA bumblebee rests on a bright pink cosmos flower

 No matter how large or small your yard is, you can dig in!
 Whether you have a rooftop garden, a parking strip, or a big backyard as your canvas, it's amazing what you can do when you dig in.
 We encourage everyone to sow seeds, grow new plants, and enjoy the magic of meadowscaping.

-Meadowscaping Makes It Better - For My Community
+Meadowscaping Makes It Better - For Your Community

 When we dig in, we foster unlikely friendships and create shared beauty.